Georgis Kostoprav: Writing

 Kostoprav's short stories were included into the reading book for Mariupol Greek schools, edited by Amphiktyon Dimitriu.

 Kostoprav's play Autumn leaves was staged in the Mariupol Greek theatre, which switched in 1935 from Russian into Mariupol Greek.
 He also translated for this theatre multiple plays from Russian.

 During his short career Kostoprav also contributed to translations from Russian, including two books of Chekhov's stories, poems of Alexander Pushkin and Agniya Barto's poetry for kids.
-Non-less essential are his translations into Mariupol Greek from Ukrainian poets, Maksym Rylsky, Volodymyr Sosiura and Taras Shevchenko, in particular he translated Shevchenko's Testament.
+No less essential are his translations into Mariupol Greek from Ukrainian poets, Maksym Rylsky, Volodymyr Sosiura and Taras Shevchenko, in particular he translated Shevchenko's Testament.

 He also translated into Russian, among others, a poem of Rumeika poet Vasily Gala Pirnos and some samples of Rumeika folklore.